 Kenst was stunned.
 “Just distorted?
 I can shoot lasers?”

 “Not only coherent light, but electrical arcs as well.
-The 'spider' comes in only one size, about a meter taller than the wielder.
-It's caused mostly by the full appearance of your personal shield.
+The ‘spider’ comes in only one size, about a meter taller than the wielder.
+It’s caused mostly by the full appearance of your personal shield and manifestation of full sized weaponry.
 It will protect you from any ordnance the size of bullets.
 Anti-personnel missile defense is a different system, but you should be safe from most of them.
 Electrical and laser attacks against you are converted straight into power for the nabots, or is reflected or grounded.”

-“What's a nabot?”
+“What’s a nabot?”

-“Short for 'Nano-scale robot'.
+“Short for ‘Nano-scale robot.’
 Please continue forward progress.”

 Kenst almost jumped, realizing that he had come to a complete stop again.
-He hurried up, asking “What's a -”
+He hurried up, asking “What’s a -”